nmanske/whiteboard-questions/README.md

-# whiteboard-solutions
+# whiteboard-training
-Programming interview questions and answers.
-Based on [this post](https://reddit.com/r/cscareerquestions/comments/20ahfq/heres_a_pretty_big_list_of_programming_interview) by /u/dandr01d.
+Programming interview questions and answers from a variety of sources including [this post](https://reddit.com/r/cscareerquestions/comments/20ahfq/heres_a_pretty_big_list_of_programming_interview) by /u/dandr01d.

 ### Why are you doing this?